lmartinezh/android-shortcut-btcven/README.md

-Bitcoin Venezuela Web Shortcut for Android
+BTCVEN Web Shortcut for Android
 ==========================================

-Bookmark of the Web Site.
+Bookmark of the Web Site http://www.bitcoinvenezuela.com/

 License